Brackets, parentheses, and insertions

 Did we always get it right?
 Probably not.

 These only show the reader where to insert a long pause.
-Unlike in some other Bibles, they do not indicate where a word has been removed.
-In our translation, all spurious words are crossed out instead.
+Unlike in some other translation projects, these do not indicate where a word is missing or where a spurious word has been removed.
+In our project, all spurious words are grayed-out instead.

 (!)

-This is a symbol that indicates that the previous remark was sarcasm.
-It’s commonly used in closed captioning for television and movies.
-Of course, as translators, we’re only making an educated guess as to where a Bible writer is using sarcasm, so we may get it wrong at times.
-I’m sure that will come as a shock to you (!).
+This indicates sarcasm.
+Of course, as translators, we’re only making an educated guess as to where an ancient writer is using sarcasm, so we may get it wrong at times.